cmu-phil/tetrad/README.md

 Also, please see the [causal-learn Python package](https://causal-learn.readthedocs.io/en/latest/), translating some Tetrad algorithms into Python and adding some algorithms not in Tetrad, now part of the awesome [py-why space](https://github.com/py-why).
 Have fun exploring that too!

+# Documentation

+If you're new to Tetrad, here is a [Tutorial](https://rawgit.com/cmu-phil/tetrad/development/tetrad-gui/src/main/resources/resources/javahelp/manual/tetrad_tutorial.html).
+Also, here is our [Manual](https://htmlpreview.github.io/?https:///github.com/cmu-phil/tetrad/blob/development/docs/manual/index.html).
+If you like to watch thought-provoking lectures, here are some [lectures on the Center for Causal Discovery site](https://www.ccd.pitt.edu/video-tutorials/).

 # Install